 University Studies thematic, team taught units provide students opportunity for constructive relationships with teachers and peers while experiencing interdisciplinary teaching.
 The integrated theme classes provide appropriate application, integration and transference of knowledge and the opportunity for creative self-expression.

-3. Students will be able to analyze, synthesize, and evaluate their own and other’s ideas and concepts.
+- Students will recognize, analyze, synthesize, and evaluate information and ideas from multiple perspectives.

-6. Students will be able to develop personal integrity, moral judgment, and religious beliefs as they define their worldviews and academic goals.
+- Students will demonstrate growth in personal integrity, moral judgment, and religious beliefs as they define their worldviews and academic goals.

 *These Student Learning Outcomes are in harmony with La Sierra University SLOs , WASC Core Competencies, and patterned after the AA&U’s recommended SLOs for higher education in the 21st Century. http://www.aacu.org/leap/vision.cfm